isomerpages/np-infosite/pages/Notebook Specifications.md

 <blockquote>
 <p>If your course requires a Windows notebook, you should NOT purchase an
 Apple MacBook.
-Your course's Windows-based software may not be compatible with Apple's Mac Operating System.</p>
+Your course's Windows-based software may not be compatible with Apple's Mac operating system.</p>
 <p></p>
 </blockquote>
 <table>